Enhancing Smart Contract Security Analysis with Execution Property Graphs: Experimental Evaluation

 Our time performance evaluation focuses on the overhead associated with graph traversals.
-As demonstrated in Tables~\ref{tab:reentrancy-eval},\ref{tab:access-control-eval}, and~\ref{tab:price-manipulation-eval}, for attack transactions, \framework completes detection within an average time of~$1$s.
-In the \textit{Regular} dataset, traversal time averages below~$100$ms, with a majority ($89.6\%$) taking less than~$20$ms. It is crucial to mention that our prototype has not been optimized for performance.
-Consequently, the refined rule for faulty access control detection applied to the \textit{High-Gas} dataset, which represents transactions with complex logic, requires an average of~$8$s.
-The remaining traversals on the \textit{High-Gas} dataset finishes under~$1$s on average.
+As demonstrated in Tables~\ref{tab:reentrancy-eval} and~\ref{tab:price-manipulation-eval}, for attack transactions, \framework completes detection within an average time of~$270$ms. In the \textit{Regular} dataset, traversal time averages below~$100$ms, with a majority ($89.6\%$) taking less than~$20$ms. When averaged across both attack and non-attack transactions for the two evaluated vulnerabilities, the traversal time amounts to~\averageTraversalTime per transaction.
+It is crucial to mention that our prototype has not been optimized for performance.
 For reference, the block interval of Ethereum is~$12$s.
-Our evaluation highlights the efficacy of our traversal approach, demonstrating its strong potential for online detection scenarios.
+Our evaluation highlights the efficacy of our traversal approach, demonstrating its strong potential for real-time intrusion detection.